 - 20 ml margarine

 For the Syrup

 - Place the water, sugar and tartar cream in a saucepan and bring to the boil.
 Bring to boil, then add the lemon juice and continue to simmer for 10 minutes.

 - Allow the syrup to cool down to room temperature.
 Pour half into a bowl, keep over ice to cool rapidly and place the remaining syrup in the fridge to cool.

 - Moving on to the dough, Put sifted flour and baking powder into a bowl and add the margarine with your fingertips.

 - Add the beaten ½ egg to the water and whisk to incorporate.

-- Make a well in the centre of the flour mixture.
-Pour in the water mixture and then start to mix until a smooth dough has formed.
+- Make a well in the center of the flour mixture.
+Pour in the water mixture and then start to mix until smooth dough has formed.
 Knead thoroughly.

 - Fry in batches of 6 in the hot oil for 6–7 minutes, or until dark golden brown.
 Drain them for a few seconds on paper towels.
 Keep the rest of the koeksisters covered to prevent them from drying out.